 A business lawyer will advise you on many different aspects relating to business, such as regulation compliance, business incorporation, and legal liability.
 The sooner you retain a business attorney, the better.
 Your lawyer will make sure that you set up your business properly, create contracts for you, make sure you're hiring legal workers, file patents, buy and sell businesses, and more.

-Avvo has over 80,418 in-depth profiles on attorneys specializing in Business matters.
+Avvo has over 84,435 in-depth profiles on attorneys who handle Business matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.

 Contact Options | Avvo makes it easy to get in touch with a lawyer by providing the contact option that's best for you.
 Call, email or visit their website today.

 Starting a business means setting up a lot of legal agreements such as securing a financial loan, hiring employees, and more.
 Contract lawyers know the correct contract formats and legal terms to protect and enhance your rights in case things don't go as planned.
 If you want to draw up a legal agreement, if you're wondering if you can get out of a contract that's gone bad, or if you believe that someone has not lived up to the terms of a contract, you should consult a contract lawyer.